 Prayer is the foundation of every Alpha.
 Are you hosting one in your church, community or campus?

 Pray for your Alpha

-Research in the UK revealed that there is an almost exact correlation between the amount of prayer mobilised for Alpha and the number of guests who attend.
-The hosts and helpers who facilitate the discussion groups on a Course are well-positioned to pray for the needs of each individual in a way that no-one else can.
+Hosts and helpers who facilitate the discussion groups on an Alpha Course are well-positioned to pray for the needs of each course and individual in a way that no-one else can.

-It is essential to pray before, during and after the course for the people who participate.
-Here are some ideas to help you pray daily, weekly and when hosts and helpers gather.
+We recommend praying before, during and after your Alpha course for the people who participate.
+Here are some ideas to help you pray daily, weekly, and when hosts and helpers gather.

 Aim to pray daily for the members of your group by name in your own personal prayer time.
 You may find it helpful to keep a list somewhere you’re likely to see it and make notes of anything the Lord shows you as you pray.
 If you have five or fewer guests in your group you may want to assign each a finger or thumb and work through your hand praying for each during your daily commute.

 The whole Alpha team should allow enough time to meet each week before the guests arrive for a briefing and prayer meeting.
-This is particularly important for the session ‘Does God heal today?’
 The team can wait on the Lord together for words of knowledge, pictures and wisdom.
-These can then be read out after the talk and people who respond to them can be offered prayer or they could simply inform how your pray for and interact with guests.
+These can then be read out after the talk and people who respond to them can be offered prayer or they could simply inform how you pray for and interact with guests.